johnjfox/Analytic_Enterprise/markdown/02b_Matplotlib_Overview.md

 </div>

 <div class="alert alert-danger">
 You'll need to have an internet connection for portions of this notebook.
+You can eliminate this dependency by modifying the cell in the "Creating Our Sample Dataframe" section to read a local copy of the iris data rather than pulling it from guthub.
 </div>

 ## Introduction